Malaysian Chinese: Holidays and festivities

 Lion dance in Malaysia's capital during the Chinese main festivity.

 With the large presence of ethnic Chinese in the country nationwide, Chinese New Year is celebrated as a national public holiday.
-11 states and three federal territories in the country celebrate with two days holidays while two remaining states of Kelantan and Terengganu only celebrate a one-day holiday.
+13 states and three federal territories in the country celebrate with two days holidays.
 During the New Year, many Chinese living with their family in the urban areas will celebrate together, while some who may have family in rural areas will return for family reunions.
 Traditional dinner with the entire family is the most important aspect of the celebration and may include a traditional food tossing of yee sang, especially among the Cantonese.
 Elders will usually give the young a red envelope (ang pow or angpau).
 A variety of festival sweets are presented in the house for visitors.
 Most Chinese settlements and Chinatown streets will be decorated before the New Year with colorful lanterns.
 Dragon and lion dances will be performed with firecracker and fireworks shows also featured as part of the celebrations.

 Aside from mandarin orange, various other snacks are presented for visitors throughout the Chinese New Year.

 Chingay processions are also being held as part of the New Year festivities especially in Johor Bahru and Penang.
 Several other festivals are celebrated through the seasons in a year including the Dongzhi Festival, Dragon Boat Festival, Hungry Ghost Festival, Lantern Festival (Chap Goh Mei), Mid-Autumn Festival, Nine Emperor Gods Festival and Qingming Festival which originated from much of Chinese folk beliefs and traditional agricultural society.
 Throughout the festivals, especially for major Chinese festivals such as the New Year, Hungry Ghost, and Mid-Autumn, Chinese temples will organize cultural and religious activities.
 The Hungry Ghost Festival is generally not observed by most Dejiao (Zi) group in Malaysia which descended directly from Dejiao association in China, it is only mainly observed by three Zi associations in Kuala Lumpur (Zi Fang Ge), Pulau Ketam (Zi Bang Ge) and Butterworth (Zi Wei Gi) with the three calling the festival as Wanyuan Shenghui than Yulan Shanghui.
 The Mooncake Festival is celebrated through the Mid-Autumn Festival where there people will exchange and eat mooncake.
 Traditional Chinese weddings remain popular to some ethnic Chinese Malaysian couples even though most have preferred the Western-influenced wearing of white wedding dresses and black jackets.